baharshira/atlassian-confluence-integration/README.md

-# App Setup Guide
+## App Setup Guide

 This guide will walk you through the process of setting up and starting the application on your local machine.

 ## Prerequisites

-Ensure you have Node.js and npm (Node Package Manager) installed on your computer.
+Ensure you have Node.js and npm installed on your computer.

 ## Step-by-Step Setup